ritik-malik/Web-Spider/README.md

 4) Then run the file:
    `python3 webspider.py`

+## Behind the scene
+The code uses python seleium webdriver to launch a headless firefox browser & then submits your query & get the required information.

 ## Contribution
 Any contribution of any kind is welcome, feel free to make PRs :)